La-Trobe-University-Library/tiff2pdf_scripts/README.md

 ### Installing PowerShell

 [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/overview) is Microsoft's modern command line scripting shell.
 You should be able to install this directly from the Windows App Store.
 At the time of writing, the latest PowerShell is version 7.
-You _might_ need to enact a "local admin" privilege escalation if prompted.
+La Trobe users might need to enact a "local admin" privilege escalation if prompted.

 Once installed, you should be able to open PowerShell from your taskbar search menu, or click on the desktop icon if one was added.